microsoft/infersharp/CONTRIBUTING.md

 # Contribution Guidelines

-## Hacking infersharp
+## Contributing to Infer#

-We welcome contributions to infersharp.
-To do that, you'll want to fork a copy of infersharp to your account and contribute your hack via [pull requests on GitHub](https://github.com/microsoft/infersharp/pulls).
+We welcome contributions to Infer#.
+To do that, you'll want to fork a copy of Infer# to your account and contribute your hack via [pull requests on GitHub](https://github.com/microsoft/Infer#/pulls).

 To hack infer bakcend, please follow [infer's contribution guideline](https://github.com/facebook/infer/blob/master/CONTRIBUTING.md).

-### Building InferSharp
+### Building Infer#

 infer backend is located under "infer/" directory.
 Run the following commands to get infer up and running:
 ```bash